-SA Objective Prefe rred C Optio n Commentary
+SA Objective Prefe rred C Optic n Commentary

-Times of
+Times n of

 of Im

 Short Term Long Term Urban Rural Transboundary Impact

-SO12) Conserve and where appropriate enhance the historic environment including heritage assets and their settings and areas of identified and potential archaeological interest ++ ++ ++ ++ Innovative and high quality design makes a major contribution to the achievement of this objective particularly the conservation and enhancement of historic assets but also contributing to increasing access and enjoyment of the historic environment.
+SO12) Conserve and where appropriate enhance the historic environment including heritage assets and their settings and areas of identified and potential archaeological interest ++ ++ ++ ++ + Innovative and high quality design makes a major contribution to the achievement of this objective particularly the conservation and enhancement of historic assets but also contributing to increasing access and enjoyment of the historic environment.
 In turn this promotes heritage based tourism.
 This can have a transboundary impact to the benefit of the greater North Yorkshire area.

-SA Objective Prefe rred ( Optio n Commentary scale n of of Im pact Imp Short Term Long Term Urban Rural Transboundary Impact SO13) Protect, and where possible enhance, Craven's biodiversity and geodiversity, particularly protected habitats and species 0 0 0 0 0 There is no clear and direct link between this policy and the sustainability objective.
+SA Objective Prefe Commentary Times n of of Im Short Term Long Term Urban Rural Transboundary Impact SO13) Protect, There is no clear and direct link between this policy and the sustainability objective. and where possible enhance, Craven's biodiversity and geodiversity, particularly protected habitats and species 0 0 0 0 0 There is no clear and direct link between this policy and the sustainability objective.
 SO14) Protect and enhance the open countryside and wider landscape character. + + + + 0 Good design can contribute to the local distinctiveness of Craven's countryside but does not have a direct role in the protection of tranquil areas.

-SA Objective Prefe rred ( Optio n Commentary

-Times of Im n of

-Long Term Urban Transboundary Impact

-SO15) Promote innovative design which enhances the visual character of Craven's towns and villages ++ ++ ++ ++ + Design of development should through this policy contribute to the distinct character of Craven.
+SA Objective Prefe red C Optio n Commentary Times n of of Im i - - Short Term Long Term Urban Rural Transboundary Impact SO15) Promote innovative design which enhances the visual character of Craven's towns and villages ++ ++ ++ ++ + Design of development should through this policy contribute to the distinct character of Craven.
 This can have a transboundary impact to the benefit of the greater North Yorkshire area.
 SO16) Minimise air, noise and light pollution, and where possible improve local air quality + + + + 0 Good design can mitigate the impact of development on levels of noise air and light pollution as well as protect new development from pollution.
 However draft policies ENV7 and ENV8 are more fundamental to achieving this objective.

-SA Objective Prefe rred ( Optio n Commentary Times of of Im pact Short Term Long Term Urban Rural Transboundary Impact SO17) Minimise impacts on climate change, including supporting energy production through renewable and low carbon sources. + + + + 0 Innovative and careful design can contribute to the reduction of green house gas emissions through conservation of energy and the use of renewable forms of energy production in developments, for example the incorporation of solar panels.
+SA Objective Prefe rred (Optio n Commentary Times of of Im pact Short Term Long Term Urban Rural Transboundary Impact SO17) Minimise impacts on climate change, including supporting energy production through renewable and low carbon sources. + + + + 0 Innovative and careful design can contribute to the reduction of green house gas emissions through conservation of energy and the use of renewable forms of energy production in developments, for example the incorporation of solar panels.
 It has a less obvious role in reducing the need for travel and the use of sustainable travel patterns which is normally determined by the location of development (although the provision of facilities such as cycle storage may assist in this objective).
 The minimisation of impact on climate change has an impact outside of Craven DC.
 SO18) Conserve and enhance water quality and resources and improve the efficiency of water use. + + + + 0 It is not considered the policy will have any significant effects on water quality but innovative design can contribute to achieving water efficiency in line with national standards.
 SO19) Minimise waste production and increase recycling rates in Craven.
 0 0 0 0 0 The policy explicitly expects areas for the storage of recycled waste to promote recycling.
 However, ultimately it will be for the individual to undertake responsibility for recycling.